Shubh1229/CCFlockCLI/README.md

 ## 📝 License

-Licensed under the Apache 2.0 License.
+Licensed under the MIT License.
 See `LICENSE` for details.